lehig/WebCrawly/README.md

 # WebCrawly
-This is a basic webcrawling program
+This is a basic webcrawling program using parallelism